Skip to content Skip to footer navigation

 The worst funds for single parents

-The below hospital policies charge single-parent families the same price as two-parent families:
+The below hospital policies charge single-parent families twice as much as the equivalent singles policy to add children:

 Many providers don't charge more for family policies (i.e. two adults and one dependent) than they do for couples (just two adults).
 But single parents always pay significantly more to insure themselves and their children than the price that one adult pays for health cover.